 I can’t think of a single large software company that doesn’t regularly draw internet comments of the form “What do all the employees do?
 I could build their product myself.”
 Benjamin Pollack and Jeff Atwood called out people who do that with Stack Overflow.
 But Stack Overflow is relatively obviously lean, so the general response is something like “oh, sure maybe Stack Overflow is lean, but FooCorp must really be bloated”.
 And since most people have relatively little visibility into FooCorp, for any given value of FooCorp, that sounds like a plausible statement.
 After all, what product could possible require hundreds, or even thousands of engineers?

 A few years ago, in the wake of the rapgenius SEO controversy, a number of folks called for someone to write a better Google.
 Alex Clemmer responded that maybe building a better Google is a non-trivial problem.
 Considering how much of Google’s $500B market cap comes from search, and how much money has been spent by tens (hundreds?) of competitors in an attempt to capture some of that value, it seems plausible to me that search isn’t a trivial problem.
 But in the comments on Alex’s posts, multiple people respond and say that Lucene basically does the same thing Google does and that Lucene is poised to surpass Google’s capabilities in the next few years.
+It’s been long enough since then that we can look back and say that Lucene hasn’t improved so much that Google is in danger from a startup that puts together a Lucene cluster.
+If anything, the cost of creating a viable competitor to Google search has gone up.

 And that’s just performance.
 Features also matter: when I talk to engineers working on basically any product at any company, they’ll often find that there are seemingly trivial individual features that can add integer percentage points to revenue.
 Just as with performance, people underestimate how many engineers you can add to a product before engineers stop paying for themselves.